In This Article

 From Architecture Grad to UX Designer: Read Aman’s Story

 After completing her bachelor’s degree in architecture, Aman realised that it wasn’t the right career path for her.
 She got a job working as a PowerPoint designer, and it was through that that she was introduced to aspects of user experience (UX) design.
-She launched into researching what a career in UX might look like, and that’s when she found the King’s UX Design Career Accelerator.
+She launched into researching what a career in UX might look like, and that’s when she found the King’s UX & UI Product Design Career Accelerator.

 I felt this Career Accelerator would lay a foundation for launching my career